RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_essentials_database.md

 # Resource: rediscloud_essentials_database

-This resource allows you to manage a database within your Redis Enterprise Cloud account.
+This resource allows you to manage an Essentials database within your Redis Enterprise Cloud account.

 -> **Note:** This is for databases within Essential Subscriptions only.
 See also `rediscloud_subscription_database` (Pro) and `rediscloud_active_active_subscription_database`.